 This sudden and significant increase in application volume resulted in an increase in application processing times from approximately 30 days to approximately 60 days.

-Since the Board anticipated an increase in application volume as a result of SB 806, the Board conducted two live webinars on January 6, 2022, and March 30, 2022, to address the license requirement changes and encourage residents to apply early, up to six months prior to the date they would need their P&S license.
+Since the Board anticipated an increase in application volume as a result of SB 806, the the license requirement changes and encourage residents to apply early, up to six months prior to the date they would need their P&S license.
 The Board posted the webinar on its website on January 13, 2022.
 In addition to the live webinars, the Board conducted over 18 outreach events with postgraduate training programs from December 2021 through September 2022.